Table of Contents

-Be prepared to brush and groom your pet frequently if you decided to adopt one of these best agility dogs.
+Be prepared to brush and groom your pet frequently if you decide to adopt one of these best agility dogs.

 8. Lagotto Romagnolo

 If you do not properly socialize your Lagotto Romagnolo, they may develop aggressive tendencies toward strangers or other animals.

 If this is a requirement, they will need an experienced socialization and pack leader trainer.

 10. Tibetan Terrier

 It also needs regular brushing to keep from becoming matted.

 11. Labrador Retriever

 The Labrador Retriever also sheds a lot, so they will need regular brushing to maintain their coat.

 12. Redbone Coonhound

 Like many hounds, these canines love to bark, and their bark is a loud one.

 Multi-talented, this dog puts its versatility into practice as both a pointer and a retriever.
 Imagine what it could do for you.

 They like to chew, dig and bark.
 Unfortunately, these best agility dogs do not adapt well to apartment life.

 14. Standard Poodle

 Their long hair will need to be kept clipped short or regularly maintained.

 15. Australian Shepherd

-Agile and energetic, this dog doesn’t just make this list, but any list looking for dogs with sporty attributes.
+Agile and energetic, this dog doesn’t just make this list but any list looking for dogs with sporty attributes.

-These double-coated dogs need to be brushed regularly to minimize shedding, and prevent matting.
+These double-coated dogs must be brushed regularly to minimize shedding and prevent matting.